1. WIP limit definition and types

 For example, you can allocate 20% of the available capacity to change requests, 60% to regulatory requirements, and 20% to unplanned, expedite work.

 Note: Whether this limit can be exceeded is controlled by a setting in the Board Settings panel.

 * Open the image in a new tab to get a closer view.

 - Set up a USER WIP Limit

-Read more about WIP Limits and their practical implementation in the following dedicated articles:
+You can read more about the WIP Limit concept and its practical implementation in the dedicated article.